Nuova Luce

 from the critical essay "Napoli, Nuova Luce".

-Giovanni Scotti's photographs would seem to be "searching" for a lost or never acquired meaning, but, "reading" them carefully, they reveal to us that a meaning that can be lost is not truly significant.
+The photographs of Giovanni Scotti seem to be “in search” of a lost meaning, or one never acquired, but, “reading” them carefully, they reveal to us that a meaning that can be lost is not truly significant.

-[...]
-Through the observation of these empty places and this disappearance/absence of the human, he raises questions of morality, with the stylistic delicacy typical of the genre of the Fable.
+Through the observation of these empty places and the disappearance/absence of the human, it raises moral questions, with the stylistic delicacy typical of the genre of Fable.

-He never underlines his message, but almost erases it, blinds it.
-His criticism is intra-read, behind an often allegorical lightness [...]
-Everything is Fable in his images, but without an explicit moral: it is readable only by-reflection. […]
+By showing us these images, it tells us without saying anything.
+It never emphasizes its message, but almost erases it, blinds it.
+Its critique is intertwined, behind a lightness that is often allegorical.
+Everything in his images is Fable, but without an explicit moral: it is only readable by reflection.